-You will see from our photos of the outside of St. Michael's that it is difficult to photograph due to all the surrounding trees and houses.
+You will see from our photos of St. Michael and All Angels that it is difficult to photograph the outside due to all the surrounding trees and houses.
 We suggest going to their website (see link above) to see their photographs!
 Perhaps we should return in winter when there are no leaves to obscure the view.

-The church of St. Michael is a Grade I listed building - more information can be found at the: British Listed Buildings website.
+The church is a Grade I listed building - more information about the listing can be found at the: Historic England website.

 We'd like to thank all those people who greeted on the days we visited - what friendly and helpful people you are and make us visitors feel very welcome!